deanwampler/spark-scala-tutorial/tutorial/README.md

 $dir/hadoop.sh --class WordCount3 --output "$output" "$@"
 ```

 It calls a [scripts.hadoop.sh](#code/scripts.hadoop.sh) script in the same directory, which deletes the old output from HDFS, if any, and calls Spark's `$SPARK_HOME/bin/spark-submit` to submit the job to YARN.
 One of the arguments it passes to `spark-submit` is the jar file containing all the project code.
-This jar file is built automatically anytime to you invoke the Activator *run* command.
+This jar file is built automatically anytime you invoke the Activator *run* command.

+The other examples also have corresponding scripts and driver programs.

 Let's return to [hadoop.HWordCound3](#code/src/main/scala/sparkworkshop/hadoop.HWordCound3.scala), which is quite small: